 We’re not here today to make value judgments on the fact that the Filipino is so Americanized.
 We’re just here to point out that it’s very much a thing.
 Here are just 8 signs that’s the case.

-We seem to be the non-American country who loves Donald Trump the most.
+m to be the non-American country who loves Donald Trump the most.

 There’s an expression for brown people who have become white on the inside, and that’s “Oreo.”
 It seems that’s exactly what we are, considering how much Filipinos in general support Donald Trump, even if said support goes against our own interests.